Jamiroquai – “Virtual Insanity”

 Jonathan Glazer directed this music video; he later directed the “Surfer” commercial.
 I don’t know how much credit goes to Glazer for the concept and execution of “Virtual Insanity,” but I do know the secret behind the presumably moving floor.
 Essentially, the stand-alone set is being moved by people while the camera is fixed to a wall.
 The floor has a uniform appearance, so the viewer has no visual reference to recognize that the floor is fixed.

-Jay Kay, not Jamiroquai, is the star; the latter is the band of which the former is the lead singer and one the songwriters.
+Jay Kay, not Jamiroquai, is the star; the latter is the band of which the former is the lead singer and one of the songwriters.
 The guys who look like orderlies are other members of Jamiroquai, though Kay is naturally at the forefront throughout the video.
 His dancing looks fun to do, and his singing fits the jazzy melody.
-I can hear a resemblance to Stevie Wonder, but I think that the “soundalike” label is too much.
+I do hear a resemblance to Stevie Wonder, but I think that the “soundalike” label is too much.

 The song and video are ahead of its time.
 The 2001-esque set, digitally-added creatures, sharp-cornered furniture, and casual streetwear (minus the Dr Seuss hat) don’t seem outdated, 20 years later.
 The jazz-funk sound wouldn’t be out of place among the pop and rap songs that dominate today’s charts.
 The comments on the official YouTube page show that a new generation has been awed by the video.

-The lyrics also allude to scenarios of technology going too far, like prenatal genetic screening and artificially intelligent entities.
+The lyrics allude to near-future scenarios of technology going too far, like prenatal genetic screening and artificially intelligent entities.
 Kay sings about a world in which “every mother can choose the color of her child” and “we all live underground.”
 These scenarios might only be in science fiction like A Brave New World and Terminator 2: Judgement Day, but one person can pave a path of darkness for others to follow.